International Ocean Discovery Program: Outcomes

-In addition to studying how the Earth moves in response to impact events, IODP also studies the processes that cause earthquakes.
+In addition to studying how the Earth moves in response to impact events, IODP also studied the processes that cause earthquakes.
 For example, Expedition 362 brought new insight to the 2004 Indian Ocean earthquake and tsunami through the sampling and analysis of sediments and rocks from the oceanic plate that feeds the Sumatra subduction zone.
 The science team discovered that the sediment's minerals dehydrated before reaching the subduction zone, resulting in a strong fault that allowed for a larger than previously expected earthquake to occur.

 IODP's early climate studies focused on efforts to understand the Asian monsoon system.
 Expeditions 353, 354, 355, and 359 collected sediments from the Bay of Bengal, the Andaman Sea, and the Arabian Sea.
 These sediments were eroded from the land and primarily carried by rivers to the ocean, where some of the sediments have laid buried for millions of years.
 By analyzing the chemical and physical properties of the sediments, scientists are learning about the evolution of mountain growth, monsoonal precipitation, weathering and erosion, and climate across the region and across multiple time scales.
 For example, one such study discovered that the monsoonal winds that drive the region's climate began suddenly 12.9 million years ago.

 Scientific studies from subseafloor instruments and IODP's core archives, which contain samples from this and previous ocean drilling programs, are also yielding insights into the Earth's climate and tectonic history.
 A study examining samples collected from around the world concluded that the rate of carbon release today is 10 times greater than during the Paleocene Eocene Thermal Maximum or anytime during the past 66 million years.
 And, measurements taken in the Nankai Trough near Japan show that slow slip earthquakes are releasing about 50% of the subduction zone's energy, which has implications for understanding tsunami hazards.